Why Do The Girls From One Piece All Look The Same?

 I wouldn’t begin to know how to draw/design an interesting male character.

-But there are so many ways that a girl can have depth AND be pretty, so why do the designs become stifled when conventional beauty (as defined by One Piece) comes in?
+Back to women in One Piece: why do the designs become stifled when conventional beauty (as defined by One Piece) comes in?

 I’m honestly asking, because so many of the female characters are so well written!
 The actual female characters, are awesome.